cedricwalter/cedricwalter.github.io/_posts/gaming/neogeo/_disabled/2009-01-08-waltercedric-com-popularity-grow-in-china.md

 We do our best to deliver maximum value to your business, by continuously innovating, providing our clients with flexible solutions, and designing our products/services to match industry trends and strategic needs.
 With a research &amp; development team consisting of top-level engineers and a management team that understands both insurance and technology, we aim to partner with our clients and partners both at business and technology level.
 We have built our team around expertise; in insurance business, in technology, in architecture and engineering as well as in client service.

-<font color="#6a6a6a">10.Any information else you want us to forward to Chinese #Joomla Community.
+10.Any information else you want us to forward to Chinese #Joomla Community.

 Keep the #Joomla! spirit: help you each other all around the world and contribute back a bit of your time to keep #Joomla! a healthy open source project!

-<font color="#6a6a6a">In addition, if you think one of your colleagues or friends, who had also contributed a lot to #Joomla community and should be added to this list, please feel free forward this invitation to him/her, we will also <font color="#6a6a6a">add him/her to our list. <font color="#6a6a6a">
+In addition, if you think one of your colleagues or friends, who had also contributed a lot to #Joomla community and should be added to this list, please feel free forward this invitation to him/her, we will also add him/her to our list.
 Thank you very much.
 We are looking forward for your reply and hope we can introduce you to Chinese #Joomla community soon.